R3mmurd/Pixedrawing/README.md

 # Pixedrawing

-A simple tool for drawing bitmaps pixel by pixel.
-Util for making game sprites.
+A simple tool for drawing bitmap pixel by pixel.
+Useful to make game sprites.

-Developed with the C++ programming language in its version C++14 and the library Qt in its version 5.8.0.
+## Requirements

+- C++ v14 or higher
+- Qt5